FPI projections show big trouble for Big 12

 This isn't a huge surprise after we revealed in February that the Tigers were No. 1 in our initial preseason FPI rankings (and still are, to be clear).
 But Clemson holds a substantial edge over the next-best team in many of these categories.

-Alabama, for example, has a 40 percent chance at a top-four Strength of Record, 14 percentage points below the Tigers.
+Alabama, for example, has a 40 percent chance at a top-four strength of record, 14 percentage points below the Tigers.
 Boise State has the second-best shot at winning its conference, with a 55 percent shot to win the Mountain West, and that's again 14 points below the Tigers.

 All that talent the Tigers brought back, especially along the defensive front, combined with a lack of a major challenger in the ACC (Miami is the most likely candidate and is in the opposite division) means Dabo Swinney has his team in better position for another playoff run than any other team in the nation.